JoeRu/bwh-prometheus-exporter/README.md

 # Bee, Wasp, Hornet - Prometheus-Exporter
-This Project counts bees, wasps and hornets and delivers it for the use in [Prometheus](https://prometheus.io/).
+This Project counts bees, wasps and hornets and delivers it to [Prometheus](https://prometheus.io/).
-On Prometheus base charting and alarming (f.e.
+On Prometheus-base charting and alarming (f.e.
 Swarm-alarming or Wasp-alarming) can be implemented.
 ![Grafana-Chart](bee-wasp-hornet-chart.png)